nourAhmed123/JavaScript-Tasks/README.md

 .Each Folder contains PDF For Tasks Explaination

-.Task-5(window object folder)  and Task 6 Need To install live server extension on vs code for better performance.
+.Task-5(window object folder)  and Task 6 Need To install live server extension on vs code and run on it for better performance.